-We explain Internet speeds including the terminology and the minimum requirements for activities from Netflix streaming to torrenting to Usenet to online gaming and everything in-between.
+We explain all you need to know about internet speeds, including common terminology and the minimum requirements for everything from watching Netflix to online gaming.

 Internet speeds are often described in different and confusing ways.
 Whether you need to know your Internet speeds for streaming, torrenting, Usenet, online gaming or anything else you love to do online, understanding the terminology is a key step.